Pavarishko/CPLibrary/README.md

 This is my personal handbook for competitive programming;)

 List of themes:
-1. SegTree
+1. DP
 2. Fenwick
-3. Strings
+3. Flows
-4. Trees
+4. Geometry
-5. Poly
+5. Graphs
-6. DP
+6. Maths
-7. Graphs
+7. SegTree
-8. Flows
+8. Strings
-9. Maths
+9. Trees
-10. Modular
+10. ...coming soon maybe

-11. others
+If you have any questions just text me in dm via telegram @Pavarishko